-AICL signed a three-year quota share reinsurance treaty with New Re, a subsidiary of Munich Re, in early 2016 to provide reinsurance cover on a quota share basis.
+AICL signed a three-year quota share reinsurance treaty in early 2016 to provide reinsurance cover on a quota share basis.
 The principal terms of this arrangement are set out below:

 - The treaty covers the three accident years from 1 February 2016 on a funds withheld basis, extendable for a further three accident years.
-It is assumed for planning purposes that the agreement is renewed for a further 3 years once the initial 3 year term ends. - The quota share arrangement applies to AICL's residual claims and premiums after the impact of the excess of loss arrangements described above.
+It is assumed for planning purposes that the agreement is renewed for in a similar form for the duration of the plan. - The quota share arrangement applies to AICL's residual claims and premiums after the impact of the excess of loss arrangements described above. - AICL retains 25% of the residual earned premiums and incurred claims.

-- AICL retain 25% of the residual earned premiums and incurred claims, and cede the other 75% to New Re. - Investment and other income and all expenses and levies are shared in the same proportions. - The treaty covers all motor policies, regardless of distribution channel. - All earned premiums and incurred claims on or after 1 February 2016 are included, other than in respect of earned premiums and incurred accidents arising from new business written by Saga Services prior to 1 July 2015 and renewal business written by Saga Services prior to 1 August 2015. - New Re's exposure for any given accident year is limited to a loss ratio of 120%.
-Any exposure in excess of a 120% loss ratio will return to AICL. - There are no sliding commission scales in this arrangement as AICL and New Re's experience is aligned. - A profit share arrangement applies at the point of commutation, 3 years after the expiry of the contract.
+- Investment and other income and all expenses and levies are shared in the same proportions. - The treaty covers all motor policies, regardless of distribution channel. - All earned premiums and incurred claims on or after 1 February 2016 are included, other than in respect of earned premiums and incurred accidents arising from new business written by Saga Services prior to 1 July 2015 and renewal business written by Saga Services prior to 1 August 2015. - The reinsurer's exposure for any given accident year is limited to a loss ratio of 120%.
+Any exposure with a loss ratio greater than 120% will return to AICL. - There are no sliding commission scales in this arrangement as AICL and the reinsurer's experience is aligned. - A profit share arrangement applies at the point of commutation, 3 years after the expiry of the contract.